Remote Learning and Study Time Each Day

 Remote Education for Self-Isolating Students

 Whilst students are self-isolating and school is open, we will aim to minimise disruption as students reintegrate into their classes by following the same curriculum content as they would have been studying had they been in school.
-This will mean that, wherever possible, the work that has been completed by classmates who are still in school will be sent home via Frog as assignments.
+This will mean that, wherever possible, the work that has been completed by classmates who are still in school will be sent home via Frog as assignments and self-isolating students will be invited to attend live lessons through their school Office 365 account.
 Again, we will focus on the quality of resources, maximising engagement and providing high quality feedback that allows the students to progress.
 It is likely that the delivery methods and types of resource used will vary based on what is deemed appropriate by each of our subject specialists.

 We have also provided some information in the form of a Remote Learning Frequently Asked Questions document which will supplement this information.
 At Gosforth Academy, the overarching responsibility for the quality and delivery of remote education is Ms Suzanne Pringle, Senior Lead – Teaching and Learning.